mcl868/causalinmisdata/README.md

 ```

 **Input**
-- *response*: the outcome variable of interest.
+- *response*:   The outcome variable of interest.
-- *covariates*: the order of the variables of interest.
+- *covariates*: The order of the variables of interest.
-- *data*: data.
+- *data*:       The data.
-- *pattern*: the two different pattern of missingness *two level* or *monotone*.
+- *pattern*:    The two different pattern of missingness *two level* or *monotone*.

 **Output**
 - *data*:          The data of the choosen pattern of missingness (used in the function **prob.of.missing**).